feathersui/feathersui-website/learn/haxe-openfl/group-list-view.md

 groupListView.itemToHeaderText = (group:Dynamic) -> group.headerText;
 ```

 > Items in the collection are _not_ required to be [anonymous structures](https://haxe.org/manual/types-anonymous-structure.html), like `{text: "Node A1"}` in the example above.
 [Class instances](https://haxe.org/manual/types-class-instance.html) are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).
-If you use a class, be sure to update the item parameter's type in the `itemToChildren`, `itemToText`, and `itemToHeaderText` functions so that the compiler can catch any errors.
+If not using class instances, consider creating a [typedef](https://haxe.org/manual/type-system-typedef.html) for improved type checking at compile-time.
+If you use a class or typedef, be sure to update the item parameter's type in the `itemToChildren`, `itemToText`, and `itemToHeaderText` functions so that the compiler can catch any errors.

 ### Selection